Generalised symmetries and bases for Dunkl monogenics: Dunkl operators

 Let $W$ be a reflection group acting on $\RR^\dN$ and $\bili{-}{-}$ be the canonical bilinear form of $\RR^\dN$.
 Let $R \subset \RR^\dN$ denote the root system linked to $W$ and $R^+$ is a fixed set of positive roots.
 The reflection $\sigma_{\alpha}: \RR^\dN \to \RR^\dN$ associated with a root $\alpha = (\alpha_1,\dots,\alpha_\dN)\in R^+$ is

 The group $W$ is generated as a Coxeter group by the reflections $\sigma_{\alpha}$ and its elements act on functions of $x\in \RR^\dN$ by

 From now on, we will assume that the roots of $R$ are normalised.
 We consider a $W$-invariant function $\kappa:R\to \CC$.
-We will usually assume $\kappa$ to be a positive real function to avoid problems possibly resulting from specific negative values.
+We will usually assume $\kappa$ to be a positive real function to avoid problems possibly resulting from specific negative values (for example, the definition of the projection operator~\eqref{eq:xu2point5} could potentially have a division by zero for negative $\kappa$).
 Let $\xi_1,\dots, \xi_\dN$ denote the canonical basis of $\RR^\dN$.
 The Dunkl operator associated with $\xi_j$ is then defined by

 A major, and non-trivial, property of these operators is that they commute~\cite{dunkl_differential-difference_1989}: $\comm{\Dun{j}}{\Dun{k}} = 0$.

 With normalised roots, the commutation relations between the Dunkl operators and the variables are given by